Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Austin where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Crystal Bay where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely checked, or an item that is being divided, will certainly need a survey to find the brand-new edges and great deal lines in Minnesota, which ought to be completely marked so they will certainly never ever end up being shed.
+Land that has never been precisely checked, or a piece that is being divided, will certainly call for a survey to situate the new corners and also lot lines in Minnesota, which ought to be completely noted so they will never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.